rust-lang/cargo/src/doc/build-script.md

 Primarily, Cargo requires that there is at most one package per `links` value.
 In other words, it's forbidden to have two packages link to the same native library.
+Note, however, that there are [conventions in place][star-sys] to alleviate this.

+[star-sys]: #*-sys-packages

 As mentioned above in the output format, each build script can generate an arbitrary set of metadata in the form of key-value pairs.
-This metadata is passed to the build scripts of **dependant** packages.
+This metadata is passed to the build scripts of **dependent** packages.
 For example, if `libbar` depends on `libfoo`, then if `libfoo` generates `key=value` as part of its metadata, then the build script of `libbar` will have the environment variables `DEP_FOO_KEY=value`.

-Note that metadata is only passed to immediate dependants, not transitive dependants.
+Note that metadata is only passed to immediate dependents, not transitive dependents.
 The motivation for this metadata passing is outlined in the linking to system libraries case study below.

 ## Overriding Build Scripts